top of page

 Her father, Friedrich Wieck, was regarded as one of the finest piano and music teachers in Europe and was very ambitious for Clara, who was a child prodigy.
 She began touring at age eleven to tremendous critical and popular success, and continued touring well into her 60s.

 She married Robert Schumann in 1840 after a 2-year legal battle with her father, who had refused to allow the marriage.
-Theirs was one of the great love stories of classical music - not only did they remain passionately in love for the 15 years of their marriage, they collaborated musically and mentored younger musicians like Johannes Brahms.
-She gave the public premieres of many of her husband's and Brahmas's works.
+Theirs was one of the great love stories of classical music - not only did they remain passionately in love for the 15 years of their marriage, they collaborated musically and mentored a generation of younger musicians like Johannes Brahms.
+She gave the public premieres of many of her husband's and Brahms' works.

 She had 8 children in 13 years with her husband, who had acute mental illness and was unable to support the family financially or emotionally.
-Regarded as the finest and most energizing pianist in Europe, Clara continued to perform and tour during those years in part due to her love of music and in part because she was a primary wage earner.
+Regarded as the finest and most energizing pianist in Europe, Clara continued to perform and tour during those years in part due to her love of music and in part because it was a financial necessity.

 Robert Schumann died of mental illness in 1856, and Clara resumed her career, performing extensively into her 60s and 70 despite an ongoing arm injury.
-She continued to collaborate extensively with Brahms (who was in love with her) as well as Joseph Joachim, one of the finest violinists in Europe at the time.
+She continued to collaborate extensively with Brahms as well as Joseph Joachim, one of the finest violinists in Europe at the time.

 She produced 1-8 compositions every year beginning at age 11, until her output stopped in 1848, producing only a choral work that year for her husband's birthday and leaving her second piano concerto unfinished.
 Five years later, however, when she met Brahms, she engaged in a flurry of composing, resulting in 16 pieces that year, but she published no original compositions thereafter, and mused "I once believed that I possessed creative talent, but I have given up this idea; a woman must not desire to compose – there has never yet been one able to do it.
 Should I expect to be the one?"